Priya Rajan

-Priya Rajan (born 20 November 1993) is the forty-ninth and the incumbent mayor of Chennai city, Tamil Nadu.
+Priya Rajan (born 20 November 1993) is the 49th and incumbent mayor of Chennai, Tamil Nadu, India.
 She is a member of the Dravida Munnetra Kazhagam (DMK) and was elected on 4 March 2022 after the 2022 Tamil Nadu local elections.
 She is the youngest and the third woman to serve as mayor of the city.

 Early and personal life

-Priya graduated from Kanyaga Parameswari Women Arts College with a post graduation in Commerce.
-She is the grand daughter of Chengai Sivam, former two time MLA of Perambur.
+Priya graduated from Sri Kanyaka Parameswari Arts and Science College for Women with a post-graduate degree in Commerce.
+She is the granddaughter of Chengai Sivam, former two time MLA of Perambur.

 Political career

 Priya Rajan was elected as a councilor from 74th ward in Thiru.
 Vi.
 Ka Nagar in Chennai Corporation representing Dravida Munnetra Kazhagam (DMK) in the 2022 Tamil Nadu local elections.
 On 4 March 2022, she was elected as the 49th mayor of Chennai in 2022.
 She is the youngest and the third woman to become the mayor of the city.